-- 4.4.1.There will be occasions when staff may suspect that a child may be at risk but have no 'real' evidence.
+- 4.4.1.
+There will be occasions when staff may suspect that a child may be at risk but have no 'real' evidence.
 In these circumstances, staff will try to give the child the opportunity to talk.
-All staff should be aware that children can abuse other children (child on child abuse) and that it can happen both inside and outside of school and online. - 4.4.2.Staff should use CPOMS to record these early concerns.
-Following an initial conversation with the child, if the member of staff remains concerned, they should discuss their concerns with the Designated Safeguarding Lead Caroline Thompson. - 4.4.3.Staff will be aware of the harm caused by child-on-child abuse including sexual violence or harassment and recognise that even if there are no reported cases of child-on-child abuse, such abuse may still be taking place and is simply not being reported. - 4.4.4.
-Staff will use the academy's Anti-Bullying Policy where necessary Anti-bullying-policy-February-2023.pdf (ormistonsirstanleymatthewsacademy.co.uk).
-However, there will be occasions when a child's behaviour warrants a response under child protection rather than anti-bullying procedures. - 4.4.5.
+All staff should be aware that children can abuse other children (child on child abuse) and that it can happen both inside and outside of school and online. - 4.4.2.
+Following an initial conversation with the child, if the member of staff remains concerned, they should discuss their concerns with the Designated Safeguarding Lead Sarah Williams or Caroline Thompson. - 4.4.3.
+Staff will be aware of the harm caused by child-on-child abuse including sexual violence or harassment and recognise that even if there are no reported cases of child-on-child abuse, such abuse may still be taking place and is simply not being reported. - 4.4.4.
+Staff will use the academy's Anti-Bullying Policy and/or Behaviour Policy where necessary located on the schools website Ormiston Sir Stanley Matthews Academy Policies.
+However, there will be occasions when a child's behaviour warrants a response under child protection rather than anti-bullying/behaviour procedures. - 4.4.5.
+For all children displaying challenging behaviour and bullying, the DSL must be included in decisions about consequences to determine any safeguarding risks. - 4.4.6.
 The academy acknowledges that some children can be particularly vulnerable or may have an increased risk of abuse and we accept the responsibility to take reasonable and appropriate steps to ensure their welfare.
 To ensure that all of our children receive equal protection, we will give special consideration to children that are considered to be vulnerable.